eclipse-thingweb/domus-tdd-api/doc/sparql-endpoints/virtuoso.md

 | soap      | soap             | SQL User for demonstrating SOAP services.                                                                   |
 | fori      | fori             | SQL user account for 'Forums' tutorial application demonstration in the Demo database.                      |

+## Problems so far

-Problem: Virtuoso 37000 Error SP031: SPARQL compiler: Blank node '\_:b0' is not allowed in a constant clause
+Problem: Virtuoso 37000 Error SP031: SPARQL compiler: Blank node '\_:b0' is not allowed in a constant clause https://github.com/openlink/virtuoso-opensource/issues/126
-https://github.com/openlink/virtuoso-opensource/issues/126

-Go to the Virtuoso administration UI, i.e., http://host:port/conductor

-- Log in as user dba
-- Go to System Admin → User Accounts → Users
-- Click the Edit link
-- Set User type to SQL/ODBC Logins and WebDAV
-- From the list of available Account Roles, select SPARQL_UPDATE and click the >> button to add it to the right-hand list
-- Click the Save button
+This will be solved in Virtuoso V8, which is for now (2023) only available in commercial form.

+In the mean time, we provide with an extra configuration parameter `VIRTUOSO_ENDPOINT` that you can set to true to workaround this issue.